Banca d'Italia supervises the following categories of intermediaries:

 SGRs, SICAVs and SICAFs

-- manage investment funds set up by SGRs companies and SICAV or SICAF assets
+- manage investment funds set up by SGRs and SICAV or SICAF assets

 - provide portfolio management services